How to Cut a Cigar Without a Cutter Like a Pro

 Once you've punctured or expanded the cap to your liking, it's time to assess your handiwork.
 Slowly draw on the cigar, paying attention to the airflow.
 Does it feel too constricted, hindering the smoke's flow?
 Or is it too loose, resulting in an uneven burn?
 These observations will guide you in fine-tuning your cutting technique for future smoking sessions.

-If you're stranded on a sandy desert island beach without a cigar accessory in sight for miles, you can always resort to your pearly whites.
+If you're stranded on a sandy desert island beach with no cigar cutter in sight for miles, you can always resort to your pearly whites.
 Bite down slightly on the cap to separate part of it from the cigar.
 Once it's open a little, you can usually peel the rest of the cap off with your fingertips.

 Applying Gentle Pressure